novelizza/19-ass/README.md

 # 19-ass
-Final Project of the DKP Practicum when rupiah depreciation, i push this project this project is when indonesia lockdown beacuse covid pandemi, and the people worry about virus covid-19 i make this app for people who paranoid about covid-19 virus
+Final Project of the DKP Practicum<br>
+when rupiah depreciation, i push this project<br>
+this project is when indonesia lockdown beacuse covid pandemi, and the people worry about virus covid-19<br>
+i make this app for people who paranoid about covid-19 virus<br>